• Skip to main content

 There was a bit of a tantrum when I informed him I was unable to fulfill his request.
 Nevertheless, we came to a compromise: we would make space tee shirt together.

-At first it was tough for Kiddo to get used to drawing on fabric.
+At first it was tough for my older son to get used to drawing on fabric.
+(See end of post for our eventual solution!)
 He got rather upset, actually.
 I explained that he had a choice to either exercise patience and keep trying or not do it at all.
 Sometimes he does give up, but I was really proud of him that he decided to see it through.
-He’s very proud of his creation.
+He's very proud of his creation.

-Now, I realize that since New Kid did not do his own drawing only Kiddo’s shirt is officially “kid-made”.
-New Kid was upset by his inability to make a perfect circle so I drew according to his instructions.
+Now, I realize that since my 4-year-old did not do his own drawing, only his brother's shirt is officially "kid-made".
+The 4-year-old was upset by his inability to make a perfect circle so I drew the planets according to his instructions.
 It was still easier than knitting him some space shoes.

-Kiddo decided that his brother’s space shirt needed a message on the back.
-In case you are wondering (like I was) Eris, Ceres and Makemake are dwarf planets.
-Don’t forget about them!
+The older child decided that his brother's space shirt needed a message on the back.
+In case you are wondering (as I was), Eris, Ceres and Makemake are dwarf planets.
+Don't forget about them!

 UPDATE:

-We made more tees and discovered an trick to helping New Kid draw on the fabric without it bunching up and causing frustration.
+We made more tees and discovered an trick to allow the kids to draw on the fabric without it bunching up and causing frustration.
 Clip the shirt to a piece of cardboard with a couple of binder clips.
 If the fabric is stretched taut it will stay (relatively) flat.

 This was my first time making tees with the kids, even though I know it's a common craft idea.
 Have you made tee-shirts with your kids?